vinithmundhra/sc_periph/module_analog_tile_support/doc/overview.rst

 - ADC sample trigger control

-WDT Library Features
+WDT library features
 ++++++++++++++++++++

 - Enable/Disable watchdog
 - Timeout setting in milliseconds (up to one minute)
 - Kick function to reset timer

-Sleep Library Features
+Sleep library features
 ++++++++++++++++++++++

 - Sleep mode and wake control functions
 - RTC (Real Time Clock) configuration and control.
 Converts time and wake times to milliseconds.
 - Deep sleep memory (128Byte) access and validation for state storage during sleep

-Maximum resource requirements for Analog Support library
+Maximum resource requirements for Analog support library
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Using the entire API, the following resource requirements should be expected.